fyrejet/fyrejet/README.md

 Results:

-1. 26626.78 req/s (89.9% faster than express)
+1. 26903,34 req/s (99% faster than express)
+2. 25910,25 req/s (92% faster than express)
-2. 14021.54 req/s (baseline)
+3. 13501,54 req/s (baseline)

 The CPU package temperature was ensured to be 45-47 degrees Celsium at the start of each round.

 ### Clustering

-Be aware that `uWebSockets.js` generally doesn't perform on MacOS and FreeBSD as well as on Linux.
+Be aware that `uWebSockets.js` generally doesn't perform on MacOS, FreeBSD and Windows as well as on Linux.
 It also does not clusterize on non-Linux platforms, [as it depends on certain kernel features](https://github.com/uNetworking/uWebSockets.js/issues/214#issuecomment-547589050).
 This only affects `uWebSockets.js` (and, by extenstion, `fyrejet.uwsCompat`).
+As a workaround, consider running your app as separate apps listening on different ports, if using uWebSockets.js, and proxying behind nginx.

-However, Fyrejet itself has no problems with Node.js clustering, as demonstrated by the table before.
+However, Fyrejet itself has no problems with Node.js clustering, as demonstrated by the table below:

 ```sh
 # in terminal 1 or whatever pleases your soul <3